WebMechanix/SimpleConsent/README.md

 ### ⚠️ LEGAL DISCLAIMER!

 **The maintainers of this library are not data-privacy lawyers, and this library's defaults and/or example configurations are not a substitute for proper legal counsel**.

 This library is a tool to help technical marketers and companies comply with the law using a lightweight alternative to something like OneTrust or CookieBot.
 As such, installing this tool on your website does not "magically" make you compliant with regional data collection laws - it must be configured properly with Google Tag Manager.

+**It cannot be understated to always (even if using a hosted CMP) to consult with a data privacy lawyer to ensure your consent banner configuration is compliant with regional data collection laws.**

 ### Library Principles